 This course is designed to give students basic arithmetic fundamentals that will apply in their personal and business lives.
-Requires minimum ACT, Asset or placement test scores.
-(F, SP, OF, OSP)
+(F, OSP)

 BT 130 Business Communications

 This course is designed to give the student a basic understanding of the principles involved in verbal and written business correspondence.
 (F, SP, OF, OSP, OSU)